- First make sure that your code is sitting in its own subdirectory, e.g.,

 - Do a

-to clean up all the *.o
+make clean to clean up all the *.o and

 executable files (to reduce space):